-Sound (or noise) is caused by minute changes in atmospheric pressure that are detected by the human ear.
+Sound and decibels (dB) Sound (or noise) is caused by minute changes in atmospheric pressure that are detected by the human ear.
 The ratio between the quietest noise audible and that which should cause permanent hearing damage is a million times the change in sound pressure.
-To simplify this range the sound pressures are logarithmically converted to decibels from a reference level of $2 \times 10-5 \, \text{Pa}$.
+To simplify this range the sound pressures are logarithmically converted to decibels from a reference level of 2 x 10-5 Pa.